Joyen

 Outside engineering, I spend time reading, writing, taking photographs, lifting weights, listening to rock, and occasionally disappearing into long walks thinking about systems, life, and why humans build things the way they do.

-This website is a living notebook of my work, notes, research interests, projects, and half-formed thoughts.
+This website is a living notebook of my work, notes, research interests, projects, half-formed thoughts and occasionally life from my perspective.
 I add to it continuously, sometimes polished, sometimes raw, usually driven by curiosity.

 Use the Tags page → to quickly browse or jump to relevant content.